mahaloz/mahaloz.re/_posts/2019-10-21-netflix-cve.md

 ---

 ## Introduction
-This month, while testing Mayhem on various open source projects, one open source project had some fruitful Mayhem results.
+This month, while testing Mayhem on various open-source projects, one open-source project had some fruitful Mayhem results.
 The Netflix Dial Server located in the Netflix Github repository had a remote out-of-bounds read which Mayhem discovered.

-Since many other fuzz testers are unable to fuzz network communication in an efficient manner, most webserver-like progams are full of bugs which Mayhem can trigger.
+Since many other fuzz testers are unable to fuzz network communication efficiently, most webserver-like programs are full of bugs that Mayhem can trigger.

 ## Background
 In early 2013 Netflix was working on a project called Discovery And Launch, better known as DIAL.
-The DIAL server was one of the first prototypes at streaming Netflix and YouTube directly from your smartphone to your television.
+The DIAL server was one of the first prototypes for streaming Netflix and YouTube directly from your smartphone to your television.
 The DIAL server would come preinstalled on most TVs of the time.
 If this all sounds too familiar, it's because Google created a device called Google Chromecast that does the same thing.
-Google Chromecast originally used DIAL as its means for communications but eventually switched to mDNS--thus began the end of DIAL's usage.
-Although DIAL stopped shipping with new televisions, its not clear that DIAL is not purged from modern Netflix and YouTube applications.
+Google Chromecast originally used DIAL as its means of communication but eventually switched to mDNS--thus began the end of DIAL's usage.
+Although DIAL stopped shipping with new televisions, it's not clear that DIAL is not purged from modern Netflix and YouTube applications.
 After a small investigation, we found that the DIAL server could still communicate with an iPhone--making this an interesting target.